oteku/javascript-easy-to-reason/README.md

 # Javascript code easy to reason about

-A Training useable as a Brown Bag Lunch
+A Training to understand how make reasonable javascript code.
+Start by cloning this repository and run `npm i`

 ## Proposed Definition
 Code easy to reason about :